Today I’m testing out Dollar Tree Peel and Stick tile and adding it to a tabletop. Find out how to use this product and if it’s worth a try.

 Dollar Tree Self-Adhesive Wall Tile

-This product looks like a peel and stick tile you can find at a hardware store.
+This product looks like a peel and stick tile you can find at a hardware store, a similar look to a traditional tile.
 It comes in 3 different styles with realistic looking tile on the front.

 It’s incredibly lightweight and very flexible.
 The tile on the front is raised giving the pieces a 3D look and feel.
 The back is concave so it won’t lay flat on the surface you stick it to.